Phil WattsSenior associate

 I advise charity and education clients on a wide range of governance and commercial matters.

-I have over 20 years’ experience advising charity clients of all shapes and sizes on matters such as establishment, governance, funding, reorganisation, group structures, mergers, acquisitions, trading and dealing with the Charity Commission.
-In the last decade I have also specialised in governance arrangements for trust schools and academies and have been involved in establishing and providing ongoing advice to well over 100 academies and multi-academy trusts.
+I have over 25 years’ experience advising charity clients of all shapes and sizes on matters such as establishment, governance, funding, reorganisation, group structures, mergers, acquisitions, trading and dealing with the Charity Commission.
+In the last fifteen years, I have also specialised in governance arrangements for trust schools and academies and have been involved in establishing and providing ongoing advice to well over 250 academies and multi-academy trusts.

 Phil Watts discusses the Government White Paper on education to explore the question, to what extent could the proposals lead to a sea change in our education system.

 In June 2021 the Education and Skills Funding Agency ESFA issued its annual update to their Academies Financial Handbook.
 The purpose of this briefing is to summarise the changes and any particular ac

 The Academies Financial Handbook is updated annually by the Department for Education and the Education and Skills Funding Agency; it contains a number of governance requirements for academy trusts.

 Happy New Year - our first newsletter of 2021!
 Throughout this year we will continue to bring you news and developments relating to the charities sector.